smorrrs/Shadow-Tactics-Resources/level_guide.md

 There's a small time window where you can whistle both officers on the left side of the map to the boulder at the same time.
 It's possible to crush them both with the boulder, but it requires luck, so you may have to do some cleanup if you can only get one.

+Only Hayato can trigger the final meetup.
+Yuki being there or not is inconsequential.

 ## Imai Town
 Mugen gets unlocked once Yuki touches the ground inside his courtyard.
 If Yuki teleports to the hook near him she'll trigger the cutscene and start the next section already on the roof.

 Yuki and Mugen regrouping inside the compound and watching the subsequent cutscene is not necessary to complete the level.

-You can steal the official's documents from the roof, and any roof works as long as the official is close enough, whether it be on his normal path or if he's lured in.
+Only Yuki can retrieve the document, either by pickpockting the official or picking it off of the ground after he's been knocked out.
+You can pickpocket the official's documents from the roof, and any roof works as long as the official is close enough, whether it be on his normal path or if he's lured in.

 ## Mount Tsuru
-The first area's guards will always start in the same place unless you play almost the entire intro cutscene.
+The first area's guards will always start in the same place unless you play almost the entire intro cutscene in which case they'll start in their final standing positions.

 It's possible to take out the samurai guarding Takuma only using Aiko, but you can't progress the mission until you bring Mugen to Takuma.
+Mugen rescuing Takuma will warp Aiko there as well.

 ## Lord Yabu's Estate